 Inside the Elementor screen, drag the HTML widget to your desired section.

-Notice that when using the HTML widget, you’ll need to wrap the function inside
+You’ll need to wrap the function inside

 Once updated, revisit the page and verify that the script is executing as expected.

-Add Scripts with a Plugin
+Method #2: Add Scripts with a Plugin

-Although there are many benefits to use this plugin for its extensive widgets library, I don’t recommend you to install it only for the scripts option.
+Although there are many benefits to using this plugin for its extensive widgets library, I don’t recommend you to install it only for the scripts option.
 If you already have it installed on your WordPress website, you can use its benefit to paste scripts on every page.